 - You don’t have to be on Discord or Twitch 24/7 during Next Fest.
 But you should spend some time live-streaming your game and engaging with potential players in some form.

-- There are plenty of ways to engage your player base through Discord, such as running AMAs (Ask Me Anything), offering sneak peeks or early access to members, and incentivising players to invite others to join.
+- There are numerous ways to engage your player base through Discord, such as hosting AMAs (Ask Me Anything) sessions, offering sneak peeks or early access to select members, and incentivising players to invite others to join.

 Once Steam Next Fest has finished, your hard work isn’t quite finished.
 The period after the event is when you should crunch the numbers to determine your game’s success.
 This should help you improve next time around.